memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

                     0x00000000000012f0                bsp_board_led_invert
 ```

-Scrolling those lines give the address of each function and its size.
+Those lines give us the address of each function and its size.
 Above, you can read the address of `bsp_board_led_invert`, coming from `boards.c.o` (compilation unit of `board.c` as you guessed) which as a size of 0x34 bytes in the `text` area.
 That way, we are able to locate each function used in the program.

 My constant string `_delay_ms_str` is obviously included in the program as it is initialized.
 Read-only data are saved as `rodata` and kept in the `FLASH` region as per my linker script (stored in Flash and not copied in RAM as it is constant).
 I can find it under that line: